sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
-         <li>This hostgroup level is merely used to group all hostgroups of a service together.
+         <li>This Host Group level is merely used to group all Host Groups of a service together.
 I use it additionally to define the root password for all servers of that specific service</li>
        </ul>
      </td>
     </tr>
     <tr>
-      <td>Host Group (lifecycle level)</td>
+      <td>Host Group (Lifecycle Environment level)</td>
       <td>
         <ul>
           <li><code class="language-plaintext highlighter-rouge">hg-ansible_automation_platform-rhel-8-dev</code></li>